thoughtfulworks/thoughtfulworks.github.io/_posts/data/database/nosql/2024-03-02-handling-nested-json-objects-in-mongodb-and-cassandra.markdown

 3. **Flexible Schema**: Unlike relational databases that require a predefined schema (structure of the data) that can be *costly to modify*, NoSQL databases allow a *schema-less* or *dynamic schema approach*.
 This flexibility enables applications to store and combine data of different structures without needing to define and adhere to a rigid schema upfront.

-4. **High performance for specific use sases**: Many NoSQL databases are optimized for specific types of data and access patterns, providing high performance for tasks like full-text search, real-time analytics, and handling large volumes of transactions or data streams.
+4. **High performance for specific use cases**: Many NoSQL databases are optimized for specific types of data and access patterns, providing high performance for tasks like full-text search, real-time analytics, and handling large volumes of transactions or data streams.

 5. **Distributed nature**: NoSQL databases often employ a distributed architecture, distributing data across multiple servers or nodes.
 This approach enhances the database's availability, fault tolerance, and resilience, as there is no single point of failure.